Associated Electrical Industries

-Associated Electrical Industries (AEI) was a British holding company formed in 1928 through the merger of the British Thomson-Houston Company (BTH) and Metropolitan-Vickers electrical engineering companies.
+Associated Electrical Industries (AEI) was a British holding company formed in 1928 through the merger of British Thomson-Houston (BTH) and Metropolitan-Vickers electrical engineering companies.
 In 1967 AEI was acquired by GEC, to create the UK's largest industrial group.
 A scandal that followed the acquisition is said to have been instrumental in reforming accounting practices in the UK.